vasilecampeanu/vasilecampeanu.github.io/content/index.md

 <img src="./banner.svg" />

-# I’m Vasile, and this is... something.
+# I’m Vasile Câmpeanu, and this is... something.

 > [!QUOTE]
 > “Every accomplishment starts with the decision to try.”